TUNSA-Space-Robotics/tunsa-sr-mushr/README.md

 ## Project Presentation

-For a detailed overview of the project, including methodologies, findings, and outcomes, please refer to the [Project Presentation](https://drive.google.com/file/d/1zNSA5tu2qhhZTiPgyoUtxdtTc3heoCTL/view?usp=sharing).
+For a detailed overview of the project, including methodologies, findings, and outcomes, please refer to the [project presentation](https://drive.google.com/file/d/1zNSA5tu2qhhZTiPgyoUtxdtTc3heoCTL/view?usp=sharing).

 ## Project Report

-Access the comprehensive project report via this [Project Report Link](https://drive.google.com/file/d/1zNSA5tu2qhhZTiPgyoUtxdtTc3heoCTL/view?usp=sharing).
+The [project's report document](https://drive.google.com/file/d/1zNSA5tu2qhhZTiPgyoUtxdtTc3heoCTL/view?usp=sharing) provides an overview of the hardware and software components required for building and operating a Multi-agent System for non-Holonomic Racing (MuSHR).
+It uses the MuSHR developed by the University of Washington as an example vehicle, but the concepts and methods are general and applicable to other platforms.
+The document covers the topics of perception, motion planning, and motion control, and discusses the various options and trade-offs for each module.
+It also provides some general resources for further learning and development.

 ## Getting Started